Abbreviations : Report Help

 From positive-sense transcripts of genomic dsRNAs

-Virions are isometric, non-enveloped, about 40 nm in diameter.
-The capsid of Penicillium chrysogenum virus (PcV) comprises 60 copies of a 109 kDa polypeptide (982-aa) arranged on a T=1 icosahedral lattice (Figure 1.Chrysoviridae).
+Virions are isometric, non-enveloped, approximately 40 nm in diameter.
+The capsid of Penicillium chrysogenum virus (PcV) comprises 60 copies of a 109 kDa polypeptide (982 aa) arranged in a T=1 icosahedral lattice (Figure 1.Chrysoviridae).
 The most prominent features are 12 outward-protruding pentamers.
-The capsid protein is formed by a repeated a-helical domain, indicative of gene duplication despite a lack of sequence similarity between the two halves (Luque et al., 2010).
+The capsid protein is formed by a repeated α-helical domain, indicative of gene duplication despite a lack of sequence similarity between the two halves (Luque et al., 2010).
 This domain has a fold that is conserved among dsRNA viruses (Luque et al., 2014).
 The capsid inner surface has highly positively charged triskelion-shaped areas that maintain the encapsidated genome in close contact with the inner capsid surface.
 Arrangement of dsRNA might facilitate genome mobility within the capsid for its transcription and replication.
 It may also have a structural role in capsid stability (Castón et al., 2013).

-The capsids are made up of a single major polypeptide species (100–113 kDa).
-Virion-associated RNA-dependent RNA polymerase activity is present.
+The capsids are made up of a single major polypeptide species, the capsid protein (CP; 80–126 kDa).
+Virion-associated RNA-directed RNA polymerase (RdRP) activity is present.

 Chrysoviruses have multipartite genomes comprising three to seven linear dsRNA segments.
 Each segment is monocistronic; usually dsRNA1 codes for the RNA-directed RNA polymerase (RdRP; P1) and dsRNA2 codes for the major capsid protein (CP; P2).
 The rest of the virus-encoded proteins are of unknown function.
 Assignment of numbers 1–4 to PcV and Botryosphaeria dothidea chrysovirus 1 (BdCV1) dsRNAs was made according to their decreasing size.
 There is, however, some variation in the relative sizes of segments 3 and 4 among other chysoviruses.
-For example, in the genus Alphachrysovirus, the dsRNA segment 3 of Amasya cherry disease associated chrysovirus (ACDACV), Cryphonectria nitschkei chrysovirus 1 (CnCV1) (Kim et al., 2010), Helminthosporium victoriae virus 145S (HvV145S) (Ghabrial et al., 2013) and Macrophomina phaseolina chrysovirus 1 (MpCV1) (Marzano et al., 2016) is in each case shorter than the corresponding segment 4.
-Sequence comparisons confirmed that dsRNA3s of ACDACV, CnCV1 and HvV145S are in fact the counterparts of PcV dsRNA4 rather than dsRNA3.
-Likewise, dsRNA4s of these three chrysoviruses are the counterparts of PcV dsRNA3.
+For example, in the genus Alphachrysovirus, the dsRNA segment 3 of Amasya cherry disease associated chrysovirus (ACDACV) (Covelli et al., 2004), Cryphonectria nitschkei chrysovirus 1 (CnCV1) (Kim et al., 2010), Helminthosporium victoriae virus 145S (HvV145S) (Ghabrial et al., 2013) and Macrophomina phaseolina chrysovirus 1 (MpCV1) (Marzano et al., 2016) is in each case shorter than the corresponding segment 4.
+Sequence comparisons confirmed that dsRNA3 of ACDACV, CnCV1, HvV145S and MpCV1 are in fact the counterparts of PcV dsRNA4 rather than dsRNA3.
+Likewise, the dsRNA4 of these three chrysoviruses is the counterpart of PcV dsRNA3.
 Since PcV was the first chrysovirus to be characterized at the molecular level and to avoid confusion, the protein designations P3 and P4 as used for PcV are adopted and referred to as alphachryso-P3 and alphachryso-P4.
 Similarly, for members of the genus Betachrysovirus, the protein designations P3 and P4 as used for BdCV1 are adopted and referred to as betachryso-P3 and betachryso-P4.